Mocking Orchestration Components

 You can follow the instructions in this section to use JavaScript or static JSON as the mock response.

-To create the Data Transformation Script Component, in DX Studio:
+To create the Data Transformation Script Component in the DX Engine UI:

 To configure the Data Transformation Script Component, in the Manage Components page: